microsoft/sarif-sdk/docs/Producing effective SARIF.md

 Then come the rules that detect either less serious violations of the SARIF spec (rules which the validator would report as `"warning"` or `"note"`).
 They have numbers in the range 2000-2999, for example, `SARIF2001.AuthorHighQualityMessages`.

 Each rule has a description that describes its purpose, followed by one or more messages that can appear in a SARIF result object that reports a violation of this rule.
+Each message includes one or more replacement sequences (`{0}`, `{1}`, _etc._).
+The first one (`{0}`) is always a JSON path expression that describes the location of the result.
+For example, `/runs/0/results/0/locations/0/physicalLocation` specifies the `physicalLocation` property of the first location of the first result in the first run in the log file.

 ## Rules that describe serious violations